Last reviewed October 2017

 The Mighty Ducks program came back into focus in 2014 with the news that the U.S. government would no longer import Freon (R-22) in 2020.
 A new Mighty Ducks bill was introduced to help small cities and hockey associations pay to replace expensive refrigeration systems for indoor ice facilities.
 Some of the legislation was passed in the omnibus capital investment bill that year.

-Appropriations of $2.3 million were made to the Minnesota Amateur Sports Commission in the regular and special sessions of 2015.
+An appropriation of $2 million was made to the Minnesota Amateur Sports Commission in the special session of 2015.
 During the special session, the legislature amended Minnesota Statutes 240A.09 to clarify the Commission's grant-making abilities.

 In recognition of Sen. Jim Metzen, the Minnesota Statutes sections related to the Mighty Ducks Program were renamed the "James Metzen Mighty Ducks Ice Center Development Act" in 2016.
 This legislation also appropriated $10 million toward the Minnesota Amateur Sports Commission to continue to replace ice arena refrigeration systems.